abattenb/finir/README.md

 It's amazing how different an experience can be when you aren't mining data..

-A todo list is the developer equivalent of am industrial designer's chair..
+A todo list is the developer equivalent of an industrial designer's chair..

 Naming concepts frames everything.
 'Challenges' vs 'Todos'..

+The icons may be pushing too hard into 'Fear of Missing Out'..

+When was the last time an app or service _forgave_ you?..

 ## Build Setup